JasonKong/test_backend/README.md

 - Get categories
 - Get products
-- Get product by category
+- Get products by category
 - Get product by ID
-- Create new product
+- Create a new product
 - Update a product
 - Delete a product